erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 Kotlin is interoperable with Java and [fully compatible with Spring Boot](https://spring.io/guides/tutorials/spring-boot-kotlin), so it's a great language to use for writing your Spring Boot applications too!

-You can learn more about the Kotlin DSL in the Gradle documentation: https://docs.gradle.org/current/userguide/kotlin_dsl.html
+You can learn more about [the Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html) in the Gradle documentation.

 ### 2. Upgrade Gradle to the latest version